-Adjusting for learning by design through defining a minimum level of expertise for health professionals participating in the trial [4] was most common, with almost all responders (89%) applying these to studies within their Unit.
+Managing learning by design through defining a minimum level of expertise for health professionals participating in the trial [4] was most common, with almost all responders (89%) applying these to studies within their Unit.
 Less than a third indicated experience in conducting expertise based designs, a design that can be particularly useful when comparing substantially different interventions.
-This finding suggests these designs are more commonly implemented than suggested by the literature [8, 12] Common concerns around adjusting and exploring experience were that the results may be “awkward” and that “care should be taken” in their presentation.
+This finding suggests these designs are more commonly implemented than suggested by the literature [8, 13] Concerns were raised that identifying evidence of learning may lead to “awkward additional data summaries”.

+Guidance on trial design and analysis does exist, with the most relevant of these being explicitly incorporated in to the survey questions.
+[4, 6, Supplementary Box 2] Additional documents within the ICH Series provide further guidance beyond ICH E9.
+[14, 15] The CONSORT statement, and relevant extensions, provide direction valuable at study design despite the document being developed to support reporting.
+[16, 17] The decision to explore effects may, in part, be related to the intention of the research in terms of how the results will be used and the PRECIS-2 tool has been developed to help with this.
+[18] However, the ability to identify and explore heterogeneity at the analysis stage is an important consideration for generalisability for all trials.

 Strengths of this study were that although this survey was limited to registered Units, responders represent wide geographic coverage within the United Kingdom, spanning a diverse range of medical conditions and associated methodologies.
-In addition, participating Units are known to comply with required regulatory standards and meet acceptable standards of quality.
-[13] All responders were experienced trialists who either were Statistical Lead at their Unit or a nominated Statistical representative.
+In addition, participating Units are known to comply with required regulatory standards and meet acceptable standards of quality required by the UKCRC CTU registration process.
+[19] All responders were experienced trialists who either were Statistical Lead at their Unit or a nominated Statistical representative.
 Publicly funded trials cover a diversity of interventions [14] and are generally not seeking a marketing authorisation from the competent authorities and this may impact the approaches taken in line with heterogeneity of effects by cluster or time.
 Limitations of this work are that it represents statistical practice within the UK in leading trial centres, with global practice unknown.
 However, the survey drew upon internationally accepted guidelines [4] for best practice and therefore the opinions and experiences are applicable beyond the UK.
-Second, some of the observed responses may have related to the different types of surgical trials that the CTUs conduct.
-Not all surgical trials include interventions where there is learning, indeed, one would anticipate that most pragmatic large scale trials do not have ‘learning’ effects because they include interventions that are stabilised and in widespread use.
+Second, some of the observed responses may have related to the different types of trials that the CTUs conduct.
+Not all trials include interventions where there is learning, indeed, one would anticipate that many pragmatic large-scale trials do not have ‘learning’ effects because they include interventions that are stabilised and in widespread use.
 Whilst the survey allowed for free-text responses, a more focussed survey, achieved using qualitative research methods, would be needed to examine these issues.
-Third, the volume of studies designed by each Unit will vary widely, meaning that the experiences reported from larger units may not be indicative of all studies ever ran at that Unit.
+Third, the volume of studies designed by each Unit will vary widely, one responder per Unit may result in experiences reported for larger Units not being indicative of all studies ran.
 However, responders were able to complete the survey with additional support within their Unit if deemed appropriate.

 Conclusions